webbjj/clustertools/docs/source/index.rst

 Planned Future Additions
 ----------------------------------

+* Add PeTar to list of readable codes (in progress)

 * Allow for the use of astropy units

 * Be able to initialize orbits and clusters based on Holger Baumgardt's Galactic Globular Clusters Database (https://people.smp.uq.edu.au/HolgerBaumgardt/globular/)